MaksimDzhangirov/backendBankExample/docs/part63-eng.md

 ```

 So, now, we can expect this distribute function to be called exactly one
-time and it will return an output result of type error.
+time and it will return an output result of type `error`.
 This is a happy case,
 so we're going to return a `nil` error here.

 ```go